emhoracek/derbydrama.com/index.markdown

 Just like a real roller derby bout, <cite>The Bout</cite> is broken up into two periods, each having multiple jams.

-During a jam, players decide (secretly) on a specific strategy or play.
-Then, each team rolls the Team Dice that determine the score.
+During a jam, each team rolls the Team Dice that will determine the score.
+Then players decide (secretly) on a specific strategy or play.
 Next, each player reveals their strategy.
 A good offensive strategy can allow your own team to re-roll a low score to gain more points.
 A good defensive strategy can force the opposing team to re-roll a high